1-Sartaj-1/SQL-Youtube-Analytics-Project/README.md

 ```
 ![Alt text](likes.png)

+Music videos and major global artists appear frequently among the top performers in views, likes as well as dislikes.

-We can see which category has the most views by the following query.
+We can see the peak view count achieved within each category by the following query.
 ```sql
 SELECT Category,
 MAX(Video_views) AS views